kohara321/weather-fetch/README.md

 # React + Vite

-Practice APP to fetch APIs
+Weather APP to practice working with APIs.